details news market workshops advertise sponsor contact mailing list

 An amazing number of fiber arts guilds share teaching and talent with artists and hobbyists throughout the Midwest.
 Their presence allows the beauty of fiber work to endure across ages, genders, and cultures.

-In order for our fiber arts guilds and the Fair to create the most advantageous partnerships we offer a Guild level of sponsorship for those who wish to participate in the Fair and a level that is a supporting membership for those guilds who wish to support, but not participate.
+In order for our fiber arts guilds and the Fair to create the most advantageous partnerships we offer a Guild level of sponsorship for those who wish to make announcements to our Fair enthusiasts and a level that is a supporting membership for those guilds who wish only to support.
 All member guilds are invited to have information at the Fair Info Booth and will have a link on the Fair’s web site as well and a listing in the Program Book.

 Guild Memberships: